crossplane/crossplane/design/design-doc-observe-only-resources.md

     region: us-east-1
 ```

+> Note: `spec.forProvider.region` is an identifier field and is required for
+> identifying the resource rather than stating the desired state.
+See the
+> [identifier fields](#identifier-fields) section for more details.

 ### API Changes - Full State under `status.atProvider`

 We will include all the fields in the `spec.forProvider` under the